Nick Stuart: Entrance into music and later acting career

 In the midst of his film career, after Guy Lombardo got him interested in music, Stuart began his own big band, and became known as "The Man with the Band from Movieland".
 Stuart had become friendly with Lombardo when he and his wife, Carol, had helped Lombardo's brother adopt a child in 1932.
 By 1937, Stuart's band had achieved a modicum of fame, and had appeared in several film shorts, including 1938's Twenty Girls and a Band.
 After the creation of his band, Stuart would only sporadically appear in films over the next 20 years.
 In the 1940s, he appeared in two of the Bowery Boys films, starring Leo Gorcey and Huntz Hall, Mr. Muggs Steps Out (1943), and Pride of the Bowery (1946).
 Stuart's last starring role would be in the 1946 film, Gunsmoke.

 From 1946 through 1963 Stuart would appear in only four more films, although he appeared in several film serials, such as The Lost Planet (1953), Blackhawk: Fearless Champion of Freedom (1952), and King of the Congo (1952).
 Stuart's sole television appearance was a featured role in the final episode of Navy Log, which aired on September 11, 1958.
 In the 1960s, he made his final film appearance in a small role in Sydney Pollack's drama This Property Is Condemned, starring Natalie Wood, Robert Redford, and Charles Bronson.

 Later life and death

 Stuart married Martha Burnett in 1942, with whom he remained married until his death in 1973.
 Stuart dissolved his band in 1961, after which he opened a haberdashery in Biloxi, Mississippi, located in the Broadwater Beach Hotel.
 Stuart died from cancer on April 7, 1973, in Biloxi, Mississippi.
-He was buried in Southern Memorial Park in Biloxi, where his wife was buried next to him upon her death in 1991.